-The second most visited home in the United States (behind only the White House), Graceland was home to Elvis Presley during the height of his career.
-The iconic rock and roll singer, called "The King of Rock and Roll," died in the white-columned mansion in 1977 at the age of 42.
-The King is buried in the Meditation Gardens on the estate.
+The second most-visited home in the United States (behind only the White House), Graceland was home to Elvis Presley during the height of his career.
+Although the rock ’n’ roll singer and pop culture icon died in the white-columned mansion in 1977 at the age of 42, touring the wacky rooms of this 17,552-square-foot (1,630-square-meter) estate offers insight into the mind of The King, who is buried in the estate's Meditation Gardens.

 For music fans, history buffs, and really any visitor to Tennessee, a Graceland mansion tour is a must-do experience.
 Travelers wishing to tour the house independently have several ticket options to choose from, including a mansion-only tour (led by John Stamos on an iPad) and a more comprehensive admission ticket that offers access to the Presley Motors Automobile Museum, Elvis: The Entertainer Career Museum, and the Elvis Discovery Exhibits.
 Guided tours of Graceland mansion offer the added benefit of roundtrip transportation from Memphis or Nashville, while VIP tour upgrades include skip-the-line access to the mansion.

 This site is a must-see for music lovers and Elvis fans.